To find out if you have bipolar disorder, your doctor will ask

 Blood and urine tests, such as a test of your

-thyroid, may be done to make sure another problem is not causing your symptoms.
+thyroid, may be done to make sure another problem isn't causing your symptoms.

-toxicology screen examines blood, urine, or hair for
+toxicology screen looks at blood, urine, or hair for

 the presence of drugs.